Pangorin/Dell-Latitude-E5450-Hackintosh/README.md

 # How to build an EFI for Dell Latitude E5450
 This guide will help you make your ol' Dell laptop become a MacBook Air, and say goodbye Windows!
+* Notes: before copying the EFI into USB boot drive, make sure your have copy the Resources folder from OpenCorePkg into the EFI/OC folder.
+And you need a mouse to install macOS first, once you've done the installation process, head to this guide: [Fixing trackpads](https://dortania.github.io/Getting-Started-With-ACPI/Laptops/trackpad.html) in order to make the trackpad working.

 ## Preparation
 * Time
 * Some Google-ing skills